ddsnowboard/FantasyStocks/spec.md

 ###Dashboard

 The dashboard will have a few main parts.
-There will be a stock-board looking part which will list off all the stocks are being played on your floor and some information about them (price, change that day, points that day, owner, maybe, etc.).
+At the top there will be vertically stacked tabs that show the names of all the floors that you are on.
+If you click on one, it will select and the rest of the page will change to show the things happening on that floor.
+By default, the floor that is first in alphabetical order will be selected, although there should probably be a setting somewhere that allows you to change that because if I had to click on a different one every time the page showed up, that would bug the crap out of me, especially if it were slow (although I was planning on doing this with JavaScript so it should be pretty fast).
+Below that there will be a stock-board looking part which will list off all the stocks are being played on that floor and some information about them (price, change that day, points that day, owner, etc.).
 If you click on any of the stocks, a little javascript bubble will pop up asking if you want to trade for that stock, and if you say yes the trade page will come up with the owner of that stock and the stock pre-populated.
 Next to that will be a leaderboard which lists out all the other people on your floor in order of how many points they have, with their score next to them.
 You can click on any player and it will take you to their other player page.
 >Open issue: I don't know if I should have a list of things you can do (trade, switch with free agent, send message, etc.) below this, or if I should have some sort of floor-wide message board, or just nothing.
 I'm leaning hard toward the message board because you can do all the actions by either clicking on players or stocks, and nothing seems a little wasteful, but maybe it would work nicely on small screens.
 It will also have the same title bar as the homepage, but without the "How it Works" button, and with a "Dashboard" button in its place.

-Hey, it's another picture!
+NB: This image is no longer accurate.
+It does not include the recent changes regarding the showing of multiple floors.
 ![Image of dashboard design](specResources/dashboardDesign.png "Dashboard")

 ###Trade Page